Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter1.md

 	```
 	We will assume at this point that both *Interconnect* nodes are correctly linked and they already form by themselves a mesh of 2 nodes.

-	> Note: in a later section you will learn how to open Interconnect's web console to visually validate the mesh is well formed.
+	> Note: in a later section you will learn how to open *Interconnect*'s web console to visually validate the mesh is well formed.

 <br/>